dekorateio/dekorate/readme.md

 It's important to repeat that the override that occurs by *fully* replacing any lower-priority configuration and not via any kind of merge between the existing and higher-priority values.
-This means that if you choose to override the annotation-specified configuration, you need to repeat all the configuration you want in the annotation-less configuration.
+This means that if you choose to override the annotation-specified configuration, you need to repeat all the configuration you want in the @Env annotation-less configuration.

 Here's the full list of supported [configuration options](config.md).
 Special attention should be paid to the path of these properties.
 The properties' path match the annotation properties and not what would end up in the manifest, meaning that the